 Developing a Robust Compliance Programme in Latin America

 For several years, there has been an ever-increasing focus on corruption in Latin America.
-In the wake of major corruption scandals, protests and calls for change have swept the region.
-In response, governments in Argentina, Brazil, Mexico, Peru and elsewhere have added to or enhanced anti-corruption provisions in their corporate liability schemes.
-And the covid-19 pandemic – which has created increased financial pressure, less oversight due to remote work, and disrupted supply chains – has only exacerbated the risk of corruption.
-Companies in turn should increase focus on internal compliance programmes to brace themselves for closer scrutiny and a more active enforcement environment.
-For multinational companies with operations that span the region, this can be a significant challenge because an effective compliance programme should meet the requirements promulgated by authorities in every jurisdiction in which a company operates.
-This is especially true when countries’ corruption or criminal enforcement legal regimes apply extraterritorially.
-But the risks presented by operations in a given country vary throughout Latin America and, to be effective, a compliance programme must be tailored to those risks – based on geography, industry and any other relevant factors.
+After major corruption scandals, protests and calls for change, governments in Latin American countries have added to or enhanced anti-corruption provisions in their corporate liability schemes.
+The covid-19 pandemic further exacerbated corruption risks by increasing financial pressure, reducing oversight and disrupting supply chains, so companies should increase focus on internal compliance programmes to prepare for closer scrutiny and a more active enforcement environment.
+For multinational companies, this can be challenging.
+An effective compliance programme should meet the requirements that authorities promulgated in every jurisdiction in which a company operates, and some countries’ enforcement regimes apply extraterritorially.
+And a compliance programme must be tailored to a company’s specific risks based on geography, industry and any other relevant factors.

-This chapter gives a snapshot of some of the key risks and challenges that a multinational corporation’s compliance programme in Latin America must confront, particularly as it relates to the need for tailoring the programme to fit the needs of each relevant jurisdiction, and also with respect to guidance issued by the US Department of Justice (DOJ), which is one of the most active anti-corruption enforcement authorities in Latin America.
-There is then discussion about the practices companies can adopt to maintain an effectively tailored compliance programme.
+This chapter summarises some of the key risks and challenges that a multinational corporation’s compliance programme in Latin America must confront, including with respect to guidance issued by the US Department of Justice (DOJ), which is one of the most active anti-corruption enforcement authorities in Latin America.
+This chapter then discusses best practices for companies to maintain effectively tailored compliance programmes.

-While the principal objective of a compliance programme is to ensure a company is avoiding risk and complying with the law, one of the significant benefits of an effective compliance programme is detecting illicit conduct, if and when it does occur.
-Most countries seek to incentivise and credit companies that maintain compliance programmes and self-report conduct to anti-corruption regulators.
+One benefit of an effective compliance programme is detecting illicit conduct, if and when it occurs.
+Most countries incentivise and credit companies that maintain compliance programmes and self-report conduct to anti-corruption regulators.

-With this backdrop of the importance of a compliance programme, we move on to address the essential elements of an effective one.
+With this backdrop, we next address the essential elements of an effective compliance programme.

 Components of an effective compliance programme

-Not all countries require compliance programmes.
-This is true for the United States and many countries in Latin America such as Argentina (except for entities that are parties to certain federal government contracts).
-However, the US DOJ and SEC have used their broad extraterritorial jurisdiction through the FCPA to bring enforcement actions against companies headquartered in Latin America, for conduct that occurred principally in Latin America and was carried out by nationals of countries in Latin America.
-Thus, compliance programmes by major companies in Latin America should take account of the anti-corruption guidance from US agencies.
+Not all countries explicitly require compliance programmes.
+But the US DOJ and SEC evaluate the effectiveness of a compliance programme when they are considering bringing an enforcement action and the penalty that should result, and they have used the FCPA’s broad extraterritorial jurisdiction to bring enforcement actions against companies headquartered in Latin America for conduct that principally occurred there and was carried out by nationals of Latin American countries.
+Thus, major companies in Latin America that are (or that may be) subject to US enforcement jurisdiction should take account of the anti-corruption guidance from US agencies.

-- First, is the corporation’s compliance programme well designed?
+- Is the corporation’s compliance programme well designed?

-- Second, is the programme being applied earnestly and in good faith?
+- Is the programme being applied earnestly and in good faith?
 In other words, is the programme being implemented effectively?

-- Third, does the corporation’s compliance programme work in practice?
+- Does the corporation’s compliance programme work in practice?

-While no formula will fit all companies, below are some of the key elements, drawn from the US DOJ’s guidance and the compliance requirements in several Latin American countries to consider for any compliance programme.
+And in other enforcement-related guidance documents, US regulators have provided a baseline criteria to receive credit for an effective compliance programme.
+While there is no one-size-fits-all formula, below are some of the key elements, drawn from the US DOJ’s relevant guidance and the compliance requirements in several Latin American countries, to consider for any compliance programme.

 Tone at the top

-Both senior and middle management should be sending out a clear message that misconduct is not tolerated, and that management endorses – and will enforce – the policies and procedures designed to drive ethical conduct.
-Every opportunity should be taken to show in concrete steps and clear terms management’s commitment to compliance, and to show that misconduct or significant risks will not be tacitly or otherwise tolerated in pursuit of business goals.
-For example, companies developing training materials may use anonymised descriptions of the type of misconduct that triggered discipline.
-Any signalling that the company or its leadership is compromising on adhering to its compliance values and rules may be read by more aggressive employees as condoning prohibited conduct.
+Both senior and middle management should send a clear message that misconduct is not tolerated and that management endorses (and enforces) the policies and procedures designed to drive ethical conduct.
+Every opportunity should be taken to show management’s commitment to compliance, and to show that misconduct or significant risks will not be tacitly or otherwise tolerated in pursuit of business goals.

-In any compliance programme, great emphasis should be placed on the degree to which a programme is tailored to the risks that are presented by a particular company’s business.
-Risks should be assessed based on a company’s geography, its industry, its competitive and regulatory environments, who its actual or potential clients or business partners are, and what types of transactions, payments or donations might be made to government officials, charities or other third parties.
-Companies should expect not only to show that they have identified and assessed the risks they face, but will be expected to be able to defend the way in which they have done so.
+Great emphasis should be placed on the degree to which a programme is tailored to the particular risks facing the company.
+Risks should be assessed based on a company’s geography, its industry, its competitive and regulatory environments, who its actual or potential clients or business partners are, what sales or other agents it employs and why, what types of transactions it has or may have with government officials, and what payments or donations it makes to charities or other third parties.
+Companies should expect not only to show that they have identified and assessed these risks, but also to defend their assessment process and methodology.

 Resource allocation and autonomy